alepemu/alepemu/README.md

 ## Hi there 👋
 ### My name is Alejandro
-I studied Architecture in the university of Granada, but I've always been interested in coding and software development.
-I've been learning different programming languages like Python, JavaScript and C. Currently specialised in JavaScript technologies using NodeJS, Express, Koa, TypeScript, React, Redux, Mongo and SQL among others.
+Currently specialised in JavaScript technologies using NodeJS, Express, Koa, TypeScript, React, Redux, Mongo and SQL.
+I have also been learning different programming languages like Python and C.

-As an architect, I have worked on multidisciplinary teams where a good communication and the ability to solve problems across the different stages of a project, from early design to a more technical development and construction, are key to deliver a succesful work.
+I studied Architecture but I have always been interested in coding and software development.
+As an architect, I have experienced working in multidisciplinary teams where a good communication and the ability to solve problems across the different stages of a project are key to deliver a succesful work.

 Passionate about new technologies and good design, I enjoy writing clean and organised code that my team can easily understand.
-I love working in an efficient collaborative environment where everybody can contribute.
+I love working in an efficient collaborative environment where everybody can take part.

-Far from the computer, I like taking care of my well-being, eating healthy, exercising regularly and travelling to new and unknown destinations.
+Far from the computer, I like taking care of my wellbeing, eating healthy, exercising regularly and travelling to new and unknown destinations.

 🌍 I'm currently based in Barcelona
-⚡ I'm currently improving my knowledge in Redux
+⚡ I'm currently improving my knowledge in Redux, Redis and GraphQL
 🤝 I'm looking to collaborate on Full Stack projects
 💬 You can contact me at apenalvermunita@gmail.com